-Table A3.1: Thresholds for Transport Assessments and Full Travel Plans

-Use Threshold A1 Retail Equal or more than 1,000sqm A2 (Financial Services) Equal or more than 1,000sqm A3/A4/A5 Equal or more than 750sqm B1/B2/B8 Equal or more than 2,500sqm C1 Hotels Equal or more than 50 beds C3 Residential Equal or more than 50 residents D1 Hospitals/medical centres Equal or more than 50 staff D1 Schools All developments to have a school travel plan D1 Higher and further education Equal or more than 2,500sqm D1 Museum/gallery Equal or more than 100,000 visitors annually D1 Places of worship Equal or more than 200 members/regular attendees D2 Assembly and Leisure Equal or more than 1,000sqm It is mandatory for NHS trusts to have travel plan Care guidance. s, required by separate Department of Health and Social
+Table A3.1: Thresholds for Transport Assessments and Full Travel Plans Use Threshold E(a) Retail Equal or more than 1,000sqm E(c)i (Financial Services) Equal or more than 1,000sqm E(b)/ Sui Generis hot food takeaway Equal or more than 750sqm B2/B8/ E(c)/ E(g) Equal or more than 2,500sqm C1 Hotels Equal or more than 50 beds C3 Residential Equal or more than 50 residents E(e) Hospitals/medical centres Equal or more than 50 staff F1(a) Schools All developments to have a school travel plan F1(a) Higher and further education Equal or more than 2,500sqm F1(c) and F1(e) Museum/gallery Equal or more than 100,000 visitors annually F1(f) Places of worship Equal or more than 200 members/regular attendees E(d), F(c-d) and Sui Generis Assembly and Leisure Equal or more than 1,000sqm General Class E (unspecified activity) Equal or more than 750sqm It is mandatory for NHS trusts to have travel plans, required by separate Department of Health and Social Care guidance.

 - 2. All major developments that fall below the thresholds in the table above will be required to produce a Transport Statement and a Local Level Travel Plan. - 3.
-The Council may still require that a Transport Assessment and a Full Travel Plan accompany applications for new developments that do not meet these thresholds, where a transport impact is expected from the development, or a cumulative impact is expected from different uses within a development or from a number of developments in the vicinity.
-Worst case scenarios in terms of transport impacts (for example, peak hours) must be demonstrated in the relevant document.
+The Council may still require that a Transport Assessment and a Full Travel Plan accompany applications for new developments that do not meet these thresholds, where a transport impact is expected from the development, or a cumulative impact is expected from different uses within a development or from a number of developments in the